McLaren M7A: Design

 During the 1968 season, wings – which press the car and tyres towards the ground thereby increasing cornering speeds and reducing braking distances – first appeared on Formula One cars in races.
 Teams experimented with various wing set-ups and the governing body of the sport, the CSI, regulated their use.
 McLaren had first experimented with wings on their 1965 M2A Formula One development car but didn't use them on the following season's racing car, the M2B.
 The M7A and its variants wore a variety of wing configurations, as described in the racing history section.

 The DFV engine, whose development was funded by Ford and which was designed and constructed by Cosworth, was normally aspirated with eight cylinders arranged in a v configuration (i.e. a V8) of 90 degrees.
 The block was made from aluminium alloy and the cylinder liners from iron.
 It had four valves per cylinder, actuated by double overhead camshafts.
 Liquid-cooling was provided by a radiator situated in the nose which vented through ducts in the upper body surface whilst the engine oil was cooled by a radiator mounted on top of the gearbox at the rear.
 Peak power was 410 bhp at 9,000 rpm.
 The gearbox was a Hewland DG300.

-The works cars were painted in an orange hue known as papaya; it was not a national racing colour, however, the colour would continue to be used on works McLaren cars until Yardley sponsorship was obtained in 1972.
+The works cars were painted Traffic Yellow, a British Standard colour, number 368 on the 381C scale which was used in the paint and fibreglass gel-coat industry.
+This yellow/orange colour was later incorrectly described as papaya however in reality it was only ever known as McLaren Orange by the factory; it was not a national racing colour, however, the colour would continue to be used on works McLaren cars until Yardley sponsorship was obtained in 1972.

 Variants

 M7B

-The M7B was a one-off conversion of an M7A chassis with the fuel stored low and centrally in integral tanks at the sides of the cockpit.
+The M7B was a one-off conversion of M7A/3, the car which, in its original specification, brought the first F1 Grand Prix win for McLaren Cars at the Belgian GP in 1968.
+The fuel was stored low and centrally in bags which were housed inside L72 aluminium pontoons, riveted either side of the cockpit and terminating at the engine by a new, full width magnesium bulkhead.
 This was another result of Bruce McLaren's theory about improving the car's handling by altering the fuel weight distribution.
 Author and former McLaren secretary Eoin Young said that another purpose of the outboard tanks was to make room for a four-wheel-drive system.

 M7C

 The chief distinguishing characteristic of M7C was its fully enclosed monocoque which gave greater torsional rigidity than the bathtub chassis.
-It was based on McLaren's M10A Formula 5000 car, which itself was derived from the M7A.
+The chassis was identical to McLaren's M10A Formula 5000 car, save for the removal of the horns at the rear of the monocoque, which itself was derived from the M7A.
 One was made.